robfinch/Cores/Proposals/RISCV SSMMU Proposal.md

 ## Introduction
 Many systems can benefit from the provision of virtual memory management.
 Virtual memory may be used to protect the address space of one app from another, enhancing the reliability and security of a system.
 The simplified system MMU provides minimalistic base and bound and paging capabilities for a small to mid size system.
-Base bound and paging are applied only to user mode apps.
-In machine mode the system sees a flat address space with no restrictions on access.
+Base bound and paging are applied in all modes of operation.
 Base address generation is applied to virtual addresses first to generate a linear address which is then mapped using a paged mapping system.
-Access rights are governed by the base register since all pages in the based on the same address are likely to require the same access.
+Access rights are governed by the base register since all pages based on the same address are likely to require the same access.
 Support for access rights is optional if it’s desired to reduce the hardware cost.
-To simplify hardware there are no bound registers.
-Bounds are determined by what memory is mapped into the base address area.

 ## Proposal
 We Propose:
-*	an MMU system containing 16 base registers, and a small page mapping memory
+*	an MMU system containing 16 base/bound registers, and a small page mapping memory
 *	a custom instruction ‘mvmap’ to access the page mapping memory
-*	a custom instruction ‘mvbase’ to access the base registers
+*	a custom instruction ‘mvbase’ to access the base/bound registers
 * the page mapping system does not fault if pages are not present

 ## Rationale